BlinkUX/sequelize-mock/docs/api/queryinterface.md

 ###  Return
-Returns <Promise> resolved or rejected promise from the next item in the review queue
+`Promise`: resolved or rejected promise from the next item in the review queue